There’s plenty to like at Calgary’s buzzworthy Bridgette Bar

 Attention to detail goes well beyond Bridgette’s interior, flooding on to the printed menus – the backs of which are primary-coloured works of art in themselves – “b” stamped ceramic mugs that hold warm après-dinner drinks and even branded matchboxes.

 Starting off with sips, the restaurant’s first love is clearly wine, but a thoughtful beer menu places preference on Western Canadian microbrews.
 The small and mighty list of six custom cocktails is liquid gold.
-The “Black Tie Affa,” in particular, is an unorthodox combination of green chartreuse, gin, dry vermouth and maraschino in a cup that’s liberally rimmed with celery salt.
+The “Black Tie Affair,” in particular, is an unorthodox combination of green chartreuse, gin, dry vermouth and maraschino in a cup that’s liberally rimmed with celery salt.
 After several intoxicating sips I quickly realize that this is a charmingly enigmatic kind of cocktail that skillfully balances sweetness, savouriness and herbaceousness.
 The unique blend makes for an absolute must-order if you enjoy starting the dinner hour with a cocktail, as I do.

 Chef JP Pedhirney joined the restaurant group several years ago and helped seamlessly launch the Caribbean menu at the popular Ricardo’s Hideaway on 17th Avenue before delving into creating his dishes here.
 The cultural mosaic of a menu is peppered with techniques and flavours from Italy (hand-made pastas), France (cauliflower with espelette pepper and brioche crouton), Japan (scallops with miso butter) and the Middle East (lamb sausage with labneh and cilantro vinaigrette), to name a few.
 It’s extremely ambitious, but in the end, it’s mostly successful.